sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-25.md

 Alyssa P. Hacker version of `expmod`:

-- Gives a much larger intermediate result, which could require more memory than available on the computer
+- It gives a much larger intermediate result, which could require more memory than available on the computer.
-- This large intermediate result requires the use of special algorithm for multiplications and remainders that are much slower than computation on smaller `fixnum` numbers
+- This large intermediate result requires the use of special algorithms for multiplications and remainders that are much slower than computations on smaller `fixnum` numbers.

 ### Open questions

-- Does DrRacket use automatically fixnum on our optimized verions?
+- Does DrRacket use automatically fixnum on our optimized version?
 - How is remainder computed?
 What is the complexity?